Anytime valid and asymptotically optimal inference driven by predictive recursion: Background

-This is a common construction of an e-process in applications, e.g., this is how the variant of universal inference in Section~8 of \citet{wasserman.universal} works, but it is not the only way; see \citet{evalues.review} for more discussion on the various alternatives, in particular, the proposals in \citet{grunwald.safetest} and in \citet{waudbysmith.ramdas.bounded}.
-We focus in this paper on e-processes that have the form above, i.e., only depend on a choice of $Q$ representing the alternative.
+This is a common e-process construction \citep[e.g.,][Sec.~8]{wasserman.universal} but it is not the only one; see \citet{evalues.review} for more discussion on the various alternatives, in particular, the proposals in \citet{grunwald.safetest} and in \citet{waudbysmith.ramdas.bounded}.
+We focus here on e-processes that, as above, only depend on a choice of $Q$ representing the alternative.

-Why all the fuss about e-processes?
-There are some very powerful results that tightly control the probabilistic behavior of these processes.
-We are referring to the classical result known as {\em Ville's inequality} \citep[e.g.,][Sec.~9.1]{shafer.vovk.book.2019}.
-In our present case, this says that if $M_n$ is a test martingale for $\model_0$, then